 Narrows and Great Wash is an easy trail with very beautiful views that brought back memories of all the Western movies Dad used to watch when I was a kid.

 Cassidy’s Arch trail is 1.5 miles, rated strenuous and on the map it says it takes about 3 hours round trip.
 We were expecting rain so I knew I had little time left to run up, take a peek and make it down in record speed.
 The trail is not hard but it is a goat path and there is a large elevation gain over a short period of time in the beginning (1000ft in 30min).
 Since there are massive vertical drops, I’d say it is not for the faint of heart or those afraid of heights.

 Yes, you bet I walked over that arch!

 As I was looking down at the cars from Cassidy’s Arch, raindrops started falling from the sky.
-The car parking was at the bottom of a wash and a flash flood was highly likely.
+The car parking was at the bottom of a wash and a flash flood was very likely.
 I had 1000 ft descent over slick rock in front of me, but damn I had to get the car out of that dirt road before it flooded.
-Run, Forest, run, once again… (no, I don’t run my trails…unless it starts raining in the desert…) #runforrestrun
+Run, Forest, run, once again… (no, I don’t run my trails by choice…unless it starts raining in the desert…) #runforrestrun

-Driving out of the park, after hiking 3 trails in 3 hours, it started raining and there is nothing more beautiful in the desert that stormy skies! ⛈
+Driving out of the park after hiking 3 trails in 3 hours, it finally started raining and there is nothing more beautiful than stormy skies in the desert! ⛈